Friday, November 30, 2018

 • Discussion:

-Does this mean that it is permissible for a Christian to continue living in sin after conversion?
+Does it follow, then, that Christians can continue to live in sin after conversion?
 Absolutely not.
-Consider the following points of Paul's argument:
+Consider this aspect of Paul's argument:

-To deny that we are sinners saved by the grace of God is the preaching of a false gospel and calling God a liar.
-Our sin nature does not immediately disappear in its totality at the moment of conversion.
-Christians are called saints because they have been consecrated by the Holy Spirit.
-We are not to continue in sin.
-We have been called to grow in sanctification.
+To deny that we are sinners saved by the grace of God is the preaching of a false gospel.
+It amounts to calling calling Him a liar.
+Our sin nature does not immediately disappear in its totality at conversion.
+Even the greatest of saints like Abraham and King David sinned during the course of their earthly lives.
+Believers are called saints because they have been consecrated by the Holy Spirit.
 It is the grace of God that transforms our nature in this life.

 Friday, November 16, 2018